The-Academic-Observatory/observatory-platform/docs/tutorials/telescope/step_by_step.md

 * Cleaning up all resources when the environment is closed.

-Note that if the unit test is stopped with a forced interrupt, the code block to clean up the created storage buckets and datasets will not be cleaned up and those will have to be manually removed.
+Note that if the unit test is stopped with a forced interrupt, the code block to clean up the created storage buckets and datasets will not be executed and those resources will have to be manually removed.

-The run dependencies imposed on each task by the DAG structure are preserved in the test environment.
+The run dependencies that are imposed on each task by the DAG structure are preserved in the test environment.
-To run a specific task, all the previous tasks in the DAG have to run successfully before that task within the same `create_dag_run` environment.
+This means that to run a specific task, all the previous tasks in the DAG have to run successfully before that task within the same `create_dag_run` environment.

 Example:
 ```python